 Policies and Rubrics: Late work will not be accepted.
 Completion of the summer assignment is a prerequisite for enrollment in the class.
 In this packet, you will find the rubric I will use to assess your work.
-If you have any questions, please contact us via email.
-Ms. Hilton can be reached at khilton@fairfieldschools.org and Ms. Ruegger can be reached at khilton@fairfieldschools.org.
+If you have any questions, please contact me via email.
+Ms. Ruegger can be reached at cruegger@fairfieldschools.org.